 Read, read, and read some more

 Reading doesn’t have to mean finishing one book per week; it might mean reading anything that interests you.
-Read articles (we publish twice a month), books (fiction or non-fiction), the newspaper, the news, whatever you want to read as long as you read.
+Read articles (we publish one a month), books (fiction or non-fiction), the newspaper, the news, whatever you want to read as long as you read.

 Did you know that reading fiction beneficially impact our decision-making abilities?
 Or that reading can make us more creative, imaginative, and compassionate people?

 Within your team.
 Promote book exchanges, or gift people with a discount on books, journals, etc…

 Subscribe to our Newsletter below to receive monthly content updates.

 Seek new experiences and new people